julelang/manual/src/std/jule-types.md

 ```jule
 fn UintFromBits(bits: int): str
 ```
 Returns unsigned integer kind by bit\-size\.
 Possible bit\-sizes are: 8, 16, 32, and 64\.
-Returns empty string if bits is invalid\.
+Panics if bits is invalid\.

 ## FloatFromBits
 ```jule
 fn FloatFromBits(bits: int): str
 ```
 Returns floating\-point kind by bit\-size\.
 Possible bit\-sizes are: 32, and 64\.
-Returns empty string if bits is invalid\.
+Panics if bits is invalid\.

 ## CheckBitInt
 ```jule